Share Signet with another family!

 • more time to prepare rather than cramming

-• most importantly, getting the SAT out of the way by the end of junior year to make time and mental space for college applications
+• most importantly, getting testing out of the way by the end of junior year to make time and mental space for college applications

 However, there is a limit to how early you should start.
 We advise against starting too early, as working on college entrance exams before the summer of your sophomore year can cause burnout and take valuable time away from other important activities.
 Remember, the SAT and ACT are only one part of your college application.
 Your preparation should be as short and effective as possible so that you can take advantage of all the other great opportunities and experiences available to you.